 - Applying for a New License in Rhode Island (Teen Drivers).

 In Rhode Island, a chauffeur is someone who drives a private or commercial vehicle to a designated location for payment.
 To do this, you'll need to get a valid chauffeur's license, denoted by an "R" restriction on your regular operator's license.

 - Be a resident of Rhode Island, although citizenship is not required.

-- Provide three references.
+- Provide references.